“If I can just work hard enough…

 If I can just make all the right decisions, or at least cover my tracks when I make a wrong one…

-But even in a life without wheat, meat or pesticides, everything ends.
+But even in a life cleansed of wheat, meat and pesticides, cushioned by reassuringly expensive equipment, everything ends.
 Every door is darkened, every heart bruised by loss.
 We do lose our loved ones, our youth, our strength, and ultimately our breath.
 No amount of bargaining can change that.
 It’s a bitter truth, and one that can send us spinning in the opposite direction, towards a nihilistic resignation that treats life as little more than a waiting room for death.
 If everything ends, what’s the point in getting tangled up in life, with all its mess and struggle?
 But that’s not the answer either.

 If we can resist these two extremes of denial and defeat, maybe there’s a middle way.
 Maybe, even as we mourn our lost vitality and youthfulness, we can celebrate gains in self-knowledge, in compassion, in the complexity and subtlety of our understanding of the world and the people around us.
 If we can resist the two extremes, we have the opportunity to begin mending our relationship with time, making friends with the process of growing and aging.